Installing MinimServer 2 on an ASUSTOR NAS

 - Login to the NAS using your web browser and click App Central.

-- If your NAS has an Intel processor (all models except the AS10 series), you need to install the JRE app before installing MinimServer.
+- If your NAS has an Intel or ARM64 processor (all models except the AS10 series), you need to install the JRE app before installing MinimServer.
 In the Browse section of App Central, select Categories and select the Framework & Library category.
 If the JRE app isn't already installed, install it.
 If an update is available for the JRE app, apply the update.

 - The MinimServer icon will appear on your NAS desktop.
 Click this icon.

 - Accept the MinimServer license and click Confirm.
 The MinimServer configuration web page will be displayed.

 - If this a new installation of MinimServer, you need to enter a content directory.
 This is the folder on your NAS where your music files are stored.
 Follow the instructions on this page to use File Explorer to obtain the correct path and copy and paste it into the "Content directory" field on the status page.
 After you have pasted the content directory path, click the Update button.